Rugby union in Uruguay: 1970s onwards

-Flight 571 & "Alive"

-The tragic crash of Uruguayan Air Force Flight 571, and the resulting books and films, Alive: The Story of the Andes Survivors and Alive brought Uruguayan rugby into the global limelight.

-Alive tells the story of a Uruguayan Rugby team (who were alumni of Stella Maris College (Montevideo)) and their friends and family who were involved in the airplane crash of Uruguayan Air Force Flight 571 which crashed into the Andes mountains on 13 October 1972.
-It was published two years after survivors of the crash were rescued.
+Andes flight disaster

+The crash of Uruguayan Air Force Flight 571 brought Uruguayan rugby into the global limelight.
+Members of the amateur Old Christians Club rugby union team from Montevideo, Uruguay, were scheduled to play a match in Santiago, Chile, against the Old Boys Club, an English rugby team.
+Club president Daniel Juan chartered a Uruguayan Air Force twin turboprop Fairchild FH-227D airplane to fly the team over the Andes mountains to Santiago.
+The aircraft carried 40 passengers and 5 crew members.
+The pilot in command, Colonel Julio César Ferradas, was an experienced Air Force pilot with 5,117 hours of flight time.
+He was accompanied by co-pilot Lieutenant-Colonel Dante Héctor Lagurara.
+There were extra seats, so the team invited friends and family members to accompany them.
+The plane crashed in the Andes Mountains due to pilot error.
+Ultimately 16 passengers survived after being trapped for over two months on the mountain.

 During the 1999 Rugby World Cup, the national squad was reported to have been saddened by persistent press questioning about Flight 571, rather than their achievement in reaching it with such a small player base.

 Competitions

 National team

 The national team, more commonly known as the Los Teros (southern lapwing), represent Uruguay at international level.
 The team is governed by the Unión de Rugby del Uruguay and are the second highest ranked team in South America after Argentina at 18th in the world.
 The team plays almost all of its home games at the 14,000-capacity Estadio Charrúa in Montevideo, typically drawing about 11,000 for international fixtures.

 Uruguay has made a name for itself as the up-and-coming rugby nation of the Americas.
 Its wins of 67–3 over Paraguay and 14–6 over Chile in the qualifiers for the 1995 Rugby World Cup ensured that its place as the No. 2 nation in South American rugby was assured.
 In the same competition, they managed to hold Argentina, the most successful rugby nation of the Americas, to 10–19.
 This places Uruguay as No. 4 within the Americas a whole, despite its small population and number of players.